dwittenberg2008/epoxy-resin-wood/docs/index.md

 New site for notes that I've been making while learning about epoxy/resin wood tables and creating my own desk

-# Picking out wood
+# Picking Out The Wood

-# Picking Out Epoxy
+# Picking Out The Epoxy

 ### Tabletop